 “It’s as bad a violation of the public trust for a utility company of Illinois that I’ve ever seen,” said CUB Executive Director Martin Cohen.
 “We don’t know yet the full extent of the violations.”

-CUB alleges that the Chicago utility company took stored gas that it had already purchased for ratepayers and sold or transferred it to Enovate, which then resold the gas and split the profits between Enron and Peoples Energy.
+CUB alleges is that Chicago utility company took stored gas that it had already purchased for ratepayers and sold or transferred it to Enovate, which then resold the gas and split the profits between Enron and Peoples Energy.
 The utility, meanwhile, had to go back out on the market and repurchase more expensive supplies for its ratepayers.

 CUB estimated last summer that ratepayers were overcharged for storage by about $59 million and that total overcharges were about $110 million (see Daily GPI, Aug.
 8, 2003), but in light of this new information regarding Peoples relationship with Enron and Enovate, the overcharges could be much higher, Cohen said.